-Launching a beauty brand isn’t for everyone.
-It’s exciting and appealing, but it’s also a process with a lot of moving parts.
+So you are ready to launch a beauty brand!
+Launching a beauty brand is exciting, but it’s also a process with a lot of moving parts.
 It requires in-depth planning, tenacity, and the willingness to pivot when things aren’t working.

-Through the process of launching and operating my own beauty brand— 42 Dubonnet— I learned a lot of lessons.
-Most of them, I learned the hard way.
+Through the process of launching and operating my own beauty brand—42 Dubonnet—I learned a lot of lessons.
+Some of them, I learned the hard way.
 I’ve also worked with countless beauty brands.
 I’ve seen what it takes to thrive and what makes brands fail.

 You Plan Even the Little Details